Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Introduction and statement of the main results

-In this setting, our main result shows that for all initial data the flow remains close to an effective unitary correction of the free flow on very long timescales.
-More precisely, if the winding matrix $F$ is Diophantine and if $\tilde V$ is smooth enough, the conclusion holds up to some stretched exponential timescale.
+In this setting, our main result shows that for all smooth initial data the Schr\"odinger flow in the small disorder regime remains close to an effective unitary correction of the free flow up to some stretched exponential timescale.
+The general strategy of the proof is described in Section~\ref{sec:strat} in the perspective of normal forms.